Top 80 List of Root Words For Writers

 Fevers can quickly dehydrate your body, so you must drink lots of water.

-She is taking psychology to understand herself and other people better.
+She is studying psychology to understand herself and other people better.

 1. Micro (Small) – Microscope